 A high-linearity 8-bit digitally-controlled oscillator (DCO) is designed on a ring topology using TSMC 0.35 um CMOS process parameters.
 One of the advantages of the ring topology over a LC-tank oscillator is that it does not contain any spiral inductor so that the chip size is very small.
 It consumes 19 mA current at 3.3 V supply voltage and simulated phase noise is -106dBc/Hz (@1MHz).
-This chip is already sent for fabrication and verification of the simulated results would be one of the priority works in the near future.
+Verification of the simulated results would be carried out in near future.